 - The microphone doesn’t retract.

-- Surround sound is not too good.
+- The surround sound is not too good.

 - unimpressive music performance